manos-mark/visual_servoing/README.md

 Then we iterate for every box of the image and convert the box to HSV.
 Next we mask the image if the box contains any pixels in the range of red color, and apply the bitwise mask to the output.
 If the box contains red pixels we assume that it is an obstacle.

+The output of this step is an one directional array with lenght equals to the number of the boxes wich contains zero's (when there is no obstacle) and one's (where there is an obstacle).

 ![Obstacles](images/obstacles.png)

 ## 3. Find shortest path using A-star Algorithm
-We use the [Path planning module](https://github.com/manoskout/visual_servoing/blob/master/scripts/path_planning.py) to receive the shortest path the robot should move to go into the target faster.
+Using the obstacles map array of the previous step we implement the [Path planning module](https://github.com/manoskout/visual_servoing/blob/master/scripts/path_planning.py) to receive the shortest path the robot should move to go into the target faster.

 This is a graph based algorithm which is using an heuristic method for better performance.
 The core of this is f = g + h, where:
 - F is the total cost